Porch pirate who dressed as Amazon worker arrested in Fishtown

 The bike the suspect was using was also recovered at the scene.

-Police are still investigating how the suspect managed to get an Amazon vest, or for how long he'd been targeting homes in this neighborhood.
+Police are still investigating how the man managed to get an Amazon vest, and for how long he'd been targeting homes in this neighborhood.

+Fishtown resident Trey Dodge says he's had packages stolen at least half a dozen times.

 "They never steal anything valuable.
-There was a kid's water bottle and a shirt or something," said Trey Dodge, whose package was stolen.
-He says similar things have happened to him at least half a dozen times.
+There was a kid's water bottle and a shirt or something," said Dodge.

-"The ones that just sit here I'm like, well, that's almost entrapment," he said of his porch.

 As delivery service has exploded during the pandemic, so has theft.
 A survey from C+R Research showed that about 43% of online shoppers had a package stolen in 2020.
 Meanwhile, Amazon's profits tripled in the last year.

+Sara Boyer, who lives near Dodge, had to change her package plans.

-"We used to get them sent to my husband's work because we knew it wasn't safe to have them near here or delivered here in case they got stolen, but he works from home now," said Sara Boyer, who lives near Dodge.
+"We used to get them sent to my husband's work because we knew it wasn't safe to have them near here or delivered here in case they got stolen, but he works from home now," said Boyer.

 RELATED: Vehicle tag thefts on the rise in Philadelphia